-When it comes to choosing the ideal site for your business relocation, site selectors fall back on the same things: local community, labor availability and local business climate.
-These tried and true factors are selector’s top choices for a reason.
-But with the mass migration of business from more populated East and West coast urban areas to locations along the South and Midwest, companies are often competing for space that suits their needs.
+When it comes to choosing a site for your business relocation, site selectors fall back on the same things: local community, labor availability, and local business climate.
+These tried-and-true factors are selectors' top choices for a reason.
+But with the mass migration of business from more populated East and West Coast urban areas to locations along the South and Midwest, companies are often competing for space that suits their needs.

-In this instance, when talking about location we don’t mean city or state, we mean the literal plot of land you intend to build on, and its space within the city of choice.
-Typically, a site selector would look at the obvious — size in comparison to needs, zoning, transportation access and even safety.
-But as you think about your business growth and development, it is important to think of these things beyond the now.
+In this instance, when talking about location we do not mean city or state, we mean the literal plot of land you intend to build on, and its space within the city of choice.
+Typically, a site selector would look at the obvious — size in comparison to needs, zoning, transportation access, and safety.
+As you think about your business growth and development, it is important to think of these things beyond the now.

-These factors obviously have short-term impact, but when choosing between two spaces, thinking of these in long-term may give one greater long-term appeal.
+These factors obviously have short-term impact, but when choosing a site, thinking of these in long term may give one location greater appeal.

 Culture and Climate

-When discussing the impacts of culture and climate, we don’t mean weather or the things to do around town.
-Rather, what kind of business, economic and even political climate exists in the location—and do any of these impact the culture of the area?
+When discussing the impacts of culture and climate, we do not mean weather or the things to do around town.
+Rather, what kind of business, economic, and political climate exists in the location?
+Do any of these impact the culture of the area?
 Locations that attract a specific sort of business likely do so for a reason.